Skip to main content

 Use dbt login to authenticate once and unlock gated features across dbt tools.

-dbt login signs you in to dbt from the command line to access advanced features requiring login.
-It opens browser-based authentication, prompting you to either sign in to an existing dbt platform account or create a free account.
+Run dbt login from the command line to unlock advanced dbt features.
+It'll open browser-based authentication where you can sign in to your existing dbt platform account or create a free one — no credit card required!

 Run dbt login status to view your current authentication status.